 - Discretionary account activity (For example: Active Portfolios, Self-Managed Account)

 - Options activity

 - Margin interest

-- Clients with non-retirement brokerage accounts will receive a month-end statement for trade activity.
+- Clients with brokerage accounts that are not part of an IRA or other retirement plan will receive a month-end statement for trade activity.

-The following activity will not trigger a monthly statement; quarterly statement produced:
+The following activity will not produce a monthly statement or quarterly statement:

 - Non-Margin Interest

 - Reinvested Dividends

 Brokerage clients will, at a minimum, receive a calendar quarterly statement.
 If they have any of the above activity in a non-calendar quarterly month, a monthly statement will be sent.

 Note: Clients that are signed up for e-delivery of financial statements will receive a statement every month regardless of activity within the account.